About Drop It And Drive™

 We make every effort to accommodate all booking requests; however, our schedule tends to fill up quickly so we recommend early booking requests where possible.
 We are currently booking into October 2017.

 Karen’s Story: The inspiration behind creating DIAD was that I want to do something about this issue BEFORE something happens to someone I care about.
 My personal experience of being hit twice; once by a driver running a red light and a year later by a distracted driver, gave me an intimate knowledge of the emotional and physical pain caused by a crash.
 I didn’t want to wait until I was grieving the loss of a loved one to take action.
 But, on Jan.
 5, 2011 all that changed when the call I was expecting confirming that my friend was leaving school with my 8-year-old daughter was instead a hysterical passenger screaming “We’ve been hit!
 We’ve been hit!”
 We are so thankful our daughter survived that crash, but it wasn’t without injuries that affect her to this day.
-With the help of our partners and sponsors, our goal is to make the Drop It And Drive™ Program message as common as Don’t Drink And Drive.

 Tim Baillie: Retired 27-year veteran and Captain of the Surrey Fire Department.
 Tim has worked on well over a thousand motor vehicle collisions with extensive rescue experience.
 Tim’s experiences have lead to the belief that people have to learn the real consequences of their actions.
 Too many times others have to suffer for the avoidable actions of people.
 Increasingly people focus on their rights with little attention to their responsibilities to themselves and others.